-- Management fees and salaries remained constant in the first quarter of 2019 when compared to the first quarter of 2018 as the number and cost of personnel has remained unchanged. - Marketing and investor relations costs increased in the first quarter of 2019 primarily due to the increased marketing efforts compared to the first quarter of 2018. - Office and administration costs increased in the first quarter of 2019 compared to the first quarter of 2018 related to the Special Meeting of Shareholders held in Q1 2019 and an increase in travel costs. - Professional fees increased in the first quarter of 2019 compared to the first quarter of 2018 primarily due primarily to lower legal fees incurred in the first quarter of 2018 and an increase in legal fees related to the costs related to the consolidation of the Company's shares and the change of the Company's name to Graphite One Inc.
+- Management fees and salaries remained constant in the first half of 2019 when compared to the first half of 2018 as the number and cost of personnel has remained unchanged. - Marketing and investor relations costs increased in the first half of 2019 primarily due to the increased marketing efforts compared to the first half of 2018. - Office and administration costs increased in the first half of 2019 compared to the first half of 2018 related to the Special Meeting of Shareholders held in Q1 2019, and an increase in travel costs. - Professional fees increased in the first half of 2019 compared to the first half of 2018 primarily due primarily to lower legal fees incurred in the first quarter of 2018 and an increase in legal fees related to the costs related to the consolidation of the Company's shares and the change of the Company's name to Graphite One Inc. - Share-based payments of \$367,800 were granted in the first half of 2019 compared to no share-based payments granted in the first half of 2018.